IgniteUI/igniteui-docfx/en/components/slider.md

 ####Discrete Slider
 By default, the Ignite UI for Angular Slider is discrete.
 You can use a discrete slider with predefined steps to track only meaningful values for the user.
 For example, the discrete slider can visualize rating from 0 to 5 or completion percentage from 0% to 100%.

 In the following example, we define a discrete slider that displays values from 0% to 100%.
 The `step` is set to 10.
-We also bind the slider `value` to a property in our component called completion to allow two way binding with an input component.
+We also bind the slider `value` to a property in our component called "completion" to allow two way binding with an input component.

 ```html
 <!--sample.component.html-->